 The infestation starts with head lice that are transferred from direct human contact, once the head lice have contact with the hair they have a firm grip and will scurry further up the strand of hair to the scalp.
 All of this happens extremely quickly.

 Head lice adapt to their environment very quickly, once on the scalp they will begin to feed immediately, feeding three to four times a day and begin to lay eggs (nits).
 One female louse can lay between fifty and one hundred and fifty eggs in her lifetime – which is approximately thirty five days.
 In a lot of cases you can find nits close to the scalp and commonly around the back of the next and behind the ears, the eggs are secured to the hair shaft with a glue-like sap the female excretes from her reproductive organ.
-Hence the reason nits need to be combed out for complete removal.
-The eggs will hatch after seven to ten days producing a Nymph who, once moult’s into a Louse will reproduce more eggs in the next eighteen to twenty one days.
-Read more…
+Hence the reason nits need to be combed out or the embryo inside killed for complete removal.
+The eggs will hatch after seven to ten days producing a Nymph who, once moults into a Louse will reproduce more eggs in the next eighteen to twenty one days.

 A treatment should be applied and, using a fine tooth comb (nit combs), the hair should be thoroughly combed in the best attempt to completely eradicate the nits.
 Sometimes treatment will need to be repeated (seven to ten days later) to catch any undetected nits during the first treatment that would now be in the nymph stage of the head lice life cycle.
-The NitWits Absolute Head Lice Solution can reduce the frustration of head lice treatment as it designed to kill head lice and their eggs without the need for tedious combing.
+NitWits All-in-One can reduce the frustration of head lice treatment as it designed to kill head lice and their eggs without the need for tedious combing.